-It’s the fruit that’s synonymous with sunshine and pavlova.
-Those tantalisingly tart bursts of passionfruit pulp cutting through the sweet meringue crust are what food dreams are made of.
+It’s the fruit that’s synonymous with sunshine and pavlova but it’s in season and value for money now.
+Those tantalisingly tart bursts of passionfruit pulp cutting through a sweet meringue crust are what food dreams are made of.
 But passionfruit has so much more to offer in the kitchen.
 Read this cook’s guide to passionfruit to find out why we’re so passionate about passionfruit.

 Plus check out the surprising health benefits you can enjoy.